LiliMeng/efficient_ml/README.md

 2. **Implementation Complexity**:
    - Implementing grouped query attention requires careful management of the grouping logic and ensuring efficient computation across groups.

-### Conclusion

-Grouped Query Attention in Transformer models is an optimization technique that balances the flexibility of multi-head attention with the efficiency of multi-query attention.
-By grouping attention heads and sharing key and value vectors within each group, this approach reduces memory usage and computational overhead while still allowing for diverse attention patterns.
-This makes it a valuable technique for scaling Transformer models, especially in resource-constrained environments.

 ## 3. Fast LLM Serving with vLLM and PagedAttention
 [(Video)](https://www.youtube.com/watch?v=5ZlavKF_98U)